 Phase Three – Supported Transition

 The final phase of ARC’s 90-day inpatient rehab program focuses on keeping the client engaged in the issues uncovered during rehab.
 Also, we prepare them to deal with these issues outside the structure and sanctuary of the residential setting.
 Ironically, although this final stage represents the end of treatment, it marks the beginning of the next phase of their recovery.
 Thus, clients commence a new life guided by new priorities, new life skills, new coping strategies, and newly acquired communication techniques.
 But during this stage of substance abuse aftercare, new problems inevitably surface once the goals and objectives of each personal treatment plan conclude.

 Holistic Support and Aftercare Planning at a 90-day Inpatient Rehab Los Angeles Offers

 However, facing new challenges is an entirely natural development.
 Furthermore, clients with our help can easily surmount them with proper guidance.
 As we identify new problem areas, the client’s clinical team continues to recalibrate the person’s treatment.
 This can manifest in several different ways; vocational counseling, educational consulting, family therapy, exposure therapy, or continued couples’ counseling, etc. Each aspect of the client’s life is considered, and contingency plans drafted that address the “what ifs” and “what mights.”
 These “what ifs” often occur after treatment ends.

 This entire process is an intense form of aftercare planning.
 Following graduation, people often choose to stay locally and stay connected to ARC’s community.
 They enroll in either ARC’s sober living or one of our affiliated sober livings.
-Also, clients may participate in the day patient or evening outpatient programs.
 Regardless, aftercare planning takes all of these factors into consideration to provide real-time recommendations.
 Aftercare ensures the highest chance of continued recovery.
 For instance, ongoing aftercare services include:

 - Family therapy program